Paulo-Pecegueiro/LVGL_DEMOS_STM32/README.md

 Step 2: Open STM32CUBEIDE, click FILE -> IMPORT -> General -> Existing Projects into Workspace.

-Step 3: A windown named "Import" will open, select the root directory by clicking the button named
+Step 3: A window named "Import" will open, select the root directory by clicking the button named
         "Browse ..", locate the example folder you cloned or copy&paste into your workspace in the Step 1, select it and click the button named "Select folder".